 The amount of your refundable tax credit depends on your income and the size of your family.

-- If you have any children or dependents, you can get more.
-If you have one child, you can get up to $1,698.
+• If you have one child, you can get up to $1,900.
 Larger families qualify for more.

-- And if your child has a Social Security number, you may also qualify for up to $3,600 for children under 6 and $3,000 for children 6-17 per child.
+• And if your child has a Social Security number, you may also qualify for more through the federal Child Tax Credit.

 If you do not yet have an ITIN or need to renew one, the procedure for requesting or renewing an ITIN is: